 In many such places, community ownership can be a game-changer because it shifts people’s consciousness.
-Shopping decisions no longer are merely a choice between leaving town to the big store vs buying locally, it creates the opportunity for residents to buy from their own store.
+Shopping decisions no longer are just a choice between leaving town to the big store vs buying locally, but the opportunity for residents to buy from their own store.

 A COB is defined by local residents investing money or buying shares in order to fund the start-up and operation of the enterprise.
 The number of shares each individual may purchase usually is limited to ensure decisions reflect the interests of the community and prevent dependence on any one person.
 Community-owned stores have the additional benefit of tending to favor buying local products (and can write such preferences into their mission), which recirculates money throughout other local businesses and builds local wealth.

 What’s the Difference Between Community-owned Stores and Cooperatives?

 Community-owned stores are open to everyone, including residents who do not own shares in the store, but shareholders split any profits.
 Cooperatives are operated primarily to benefit members and may not focus on generating profits (most grocery co-ops also serve non-members, but may charge more to non-members).
 Community-owned stores could prioritize profits (depending on their bylaws) and typically will pay dividends to shareholders if profit is generated.
 Joshua Bloom, who has blogged on this topic, identifies four broad structures of community-controlled business:

 - Cooperative: A communally owned and managed business, operated for the benefit of its members.

 - Community-owned corporation: A traditional, for-profit corporation that integrates social enterprise principles.

 - Small ownership group: A small, ad hoc investor group that capitalizes and/or operates a business as a partnership or closely-held corporation.